Honorable Mention

 The structure itself is a ring that rises above the water and also goes below, but is largely hollow.
 The outer ring holds residential and leisure spaces, and is connected at intervals by bridges that are enclosed underwater (and one that is open on the water’s surface).
 Fishing banks made from the recycled plastic funnel up through the middle of the ring, helping to keep the structure buoyant.

-You have read this article Architecture / Design / Featured with the title Plastic Fish Tower.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/03/plastic-fish-tower.html.
+with the title Plastic Fish Tower.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/03/plastic-fish-tower.html.
 Thanks!

 No comment for "Plastic Fish Tower"